FAIRHOPE MIDDLE SCHOOL

 electronically.
 These are Enrichment classes, not electives that students "elect" or choose to take like at the high school level.
 Parents are not allowed to request Enrichment classes except year-round

 (both semesters) classes and this is on a limited basis within a designated time frame.

-The ACT Prep Enrichment class is required for selected students.
+The ACT Prep Enrichment classes in Reading and/or Math are required for selected students.

 7th Grade- Family and Consumer Sciences (FACS), Computer Essentials (Students will learn basic skills in word processing, database management, spreadsheet applications, multimedia presentations, and Internet research), and Creative Writing.